containerscrew/nflux/README.md

 ```

 > By default, nflux will allow SSH (22) connections from any IP.
 Avoid blocking your SSH connection if testing in remote servers (VPS).

+# Local development

+For local development, I don't use containers since the build process is slow.
+Visit this custom page for [`local development`](./docs/local_dev.md).

 # Contribution